George Lilja

-George Vincent Lilja (born March 3, 1958) is a former American football offensive lineman in the National Football League for the Los Angeles Rams, New York Jets, Cleveland Browns and Dallas Cowboys.
-He played college football at the University of Michigan.
+George Vincent Lilja (born March 3, 1958) is an American former professional football player who was an offensive lineman in the National Football League (NFL) for the Los Angeles Rams, New York Jets, Cleveland Browns, and Dallas Cowboys.
+He played college football for the Michigan Wolverines.

-Early years
+Early life

 Lilja attended Carl Sandburg High School in Orland Park, Illinois, where he was both a football and baseball standout.
 As a senior, he received All-Chicago honors as a center and defensive tackle.

 He accepted a football scholarship from the University of Michigan.
 Lilja wore #59 for four years as a varsity player from 1977-1980.
 In 1976, he redshirted as a junior varsity player.

 As a junior in 1979, he was named the starter at Center, for a team that played in the Gator Bowl.

 As a senior in 1980, Lilja received numerous awards and honors, including being named the team's co-captain (with Anthony Carter), receiving the University's Myer Morton Award (given by the M Club of Chicago for the football player who shows the greatest development and most promise as a result of spring practice), and being named third-team All-American by the Associated Press.
 He was named second-team All-American and All-Big Ten by different sports news organizations.
 He started 24 straight games at center during his junior and senior seasons and is one of eleven centers to become an All-American for Michigan football.

 During the 1980 Purdue game, Lilja's jersey was ripped to the point where he could not go back out and play.
 When the equipment staff could not locate his backup jersey, they took the jersey of freshman center Doug James, put it on Lilja, and sent him back into the game.
 After the game, James got calls from friends expressing surprise that the freshman had gotten playing time in a big game.